 A thin strip of sand 500 metres long almost disappears during high tide.
 Northwest of Sintra, close to the village of Fontanelas, Praia da Aguda is accessed from the car park along a path that descends the cliff edge in a series of steep steps.
 The view on the downward climb is breathtaking as you look over the shoreline below.
 Praia da Aguda is also popular with anglers hoping to net a sea bass or two.
 There are no amenities here, so come prepared.

 If you're looking for seclusion and tranquillity, then Praia da Ursa would be the beach for you.
 Located a just little north of Cabo da Rocha, mainland Europe's most westerly point, this sandy cove has a dramatic and wild beauty.
 The rock stacks and islets, which battle with the waves offshore, are a popular subject for photographers.
 One such rock formation lends the beach its name.
 The huge Rocha da Ursa (Bear Rock) is reputed to resemble a bear with a cub on its lap.
 Its pristine and untouched nature is due to its remoteness.
 The path which winds down the hill from the car park can take up to an hour, which would pose problems for those with mobility issues.
 However for the adventurous who dare to make the trek are well rewarded by the spectacle of one of Portugal's most beautiful beaches.

-Praia da Vigia, meaning "Look-out Beach" lies at the southern of São Julião beach which is joined at low tide.
-Accessed to Praia da Vigia via a steep path down the cliff side.
-The golden sands of Praia da Vigia stretches one and a half miles (2km) is also known as Assafora beach, named after the village near-by.
-It's remoteness makes it popular with naturists.
-There are no facilities at Praia da Vigia but there is a car park at the top of the hill.
+Praia da Vigia, or Look-out Beach, lies at the southern end of São Julião beach and joins at low tide.
+Access to Praia da Vigia is via a steep path down the cliffside.
+The golden sands of Praia da Vigia stretch one and a half miles (2km) is also known as Assafora beach, named after the village nearby.
+Its remoteness makes it popular with naturists.
+Praia da Vigia has no facilities.
+There is a car park at the top of the hill.